franklynr92/Sinatra2/README.md

 There is an order model for future and stretch goals to create an actual order. run bundle install to install proper gems and run shotgun to run website.
+Currently can only make baskets and create an account, orders are not available yet.

 ## Contributing